oplikos/cse15l-lab-reports/example.md

 **This will be bold**

 ```
-# by using the brackticks markdown
+By using the brackticks markdown
 will intent the paragraphe in between the
 3 backtricks by 4 spaces or if you use it in same line